By Roy Stevenson

 In my first year of freelance writing I wrote a travel story about an historical place, the Pere Lechaise cemetery in Paris.
 There were lots of historical facts and figures and you can see how I managed to weave these into the bigger story, An Artist’s Nirvana.

 Here’s family travel blog I happened to find the other day.
 This article is about Singapore, one of my favorite places to visit.
-The title 8 Things to Do in Singapore With Kids + Where to Eat & Sleep makes it sound like a list with boring details (oh, no!) but it will give you some good ideas about how to turn a list into enjoyable, informative and fun reading.
+The title 8 Things to Do in Singapore With Kids + Where to Eat & Sleep makes you think it might be a list with boring details (oh, no!) - but it's not.
+It will give you some good ideas about how to turn a list into enjoyable, informative and fun reading.

 Five Surprisingly Simple Readability Statistics That Will Improve Your Travel Writing and Blogging